Bayswater (Vic.)

 Table Chart PROFILE FAQ

-Health performance in Bayswater is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts
+Health performance in Bayswater is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Bayswater faces significant health challenges with common health conditions somewhat prevalent across the board, particularly among older age cohorts.
+Bayswater faces significant health challenges according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.

-The rate of private health cover is relatively low at approximately 51% of the total population (~6,940 people).
+Private health cover is relatively low at approximately 51% of the total population (~6,944 people), compared to 56.7% across Greater Melbourne.
 The most common medical conditions in the area are mental health issues and asthma, impacting 9.2 and 8.5% of residents respectively.
-In contrast, 67.5% of residents declare themselves completely clear of medical ailments compared to 69.4% across Greater Melbourne.
-As of June 2021, 18.3% of residents are aged 65 and over (2,495 people), which is lower than the 19.5% in Greater Melbourne.
-Health outcomes among seniors present some challenges requiring more attention than the broader population.
+67.5% of residents declared themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Health outcomes among the working-age population are broadly typical.
+The area has 18.7% of residents aged 65 and over (2,551 people), which is higher than the 15.1% in Greater Melbourne.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health